keploy/keploy/autogenerate_test_cases/README.md

-Ways to generate new testcases from given API schema and response-
+## Ways to generate new testcases from given API schema and response-

-1. Boundary Values Testing: testing API with inputs that are at boundary of allowed range, may be useful for identifying issues with input validation.
+### 1. Boundary Values Testing: This technique involves testing the API with inputs that are at the boundaries of the allowed range.
+It can help identify issues with input validation and ensure that the API behaves correctly when handling edge cases.
-2. Random Testing: generating random inputs and testing over API, can explore unexpected behavior in API.
+### 2. Random Testing: This approach involves generating random inputs and testing the API with them.
+It can be useful for exploring unexpected behavior in the API that might not be apparent with a more structured testing approach.
-3. Combinational Testing: generating possible combinations of input parameters.
+### 3. Combinational Testing: This technique involves generating possible combinations of input parameters to test the API.
+It can be particularly useful when testing APIs with many input parameters, as it helps ensure that all combinations of inputs have been tested.
-4. ML model: we can create a ML model for generating test cases.
+### 4. ML model: Machine learning can be used to create a model for generating test cases.
+The model can be trained on existing test cases and can then generate new test cases based on the API schema and response.
+This approach can be particularly useful for generating large numbers of test cases quickly and efficiently.